 Plagiarism: The following official statement on Plagiarism is standard for all Western courses and is especially pertinent here!
-Note that student submitted written materials in ES 4490E may be subject to analysis using a similarity score software package such as Turnitin.
+Note that the students submitting written material for this course may be subject to analysis using a similarity score software package such as Turnitin.